All Episodes

 Lowering taxes is just smart.

-We're already over taxed.
+We're already overtaxed.

 We're not undertaxed.

-Eliminating burdensome regulation, th that's simple.
+Eliminating burdensome regulation, that's simple.

 Having law and order and safety and security in every town, every city, that's common sense.

-Uh having education that focuses on reading, writing, math, science, history, and computers, that makes sense.
+Having education that focuses on reading, writing, math, science, history, and computers, that makes sense.

-You ought not circumvent parent parental values.
+You ought not circumvent parental values.

 Securing our border makes sense.